-On our platform, you can find four such smart beta strategies.
+On our platform, you can find three such smart beta strategies.
 All of these strategies select stocks only from the top 150 stocks by market cap listed on Nifty.
 They are inherently passive in nature, as you are required to change stocks and weights only once a quarter or year.
 But all of them use different quantitative weighting schemes to decide the allocation of money among the stocks.

 These strategies are designed to generate market-beating returns (more returns than the broad market indices like Nifty) without taking more risk compared to investing in Nifty.
 They are the perfect way to create long-term wealth through equities.